 Members wrote a steady stream of letters to the editor, presented public comments at board meetings, attended school board work sessions and retreats, met with the school superintendent, recruited many allies, and worked with several other groups to get the policy changed.

 In addition, the chapter pushed for the school board to add sexual orientation and gender identity to the non-discrimination policies and the board unanimously approved this change.
 Again, members wrote letters to the editor, sent comments to school board members, and made public comments at school board meetings.

 Many of our chapter leaders have been selected to serve on the Equity Task Force of the Lynchburg School Board.

-Over the past three years, we also held a Medicaid Expansion rally and celebration event, held two DACA rallies, met with legislators in Richmond during each legislative session, and worked on various voter registration and get-out-the-vote activities, including restoration of voting rights for those with a felony conviction.
+We also held a Medicaid Expansion rally and celebration event, held two DACA rallies, met with legislators in Richmond during each legislative session, and worked on various voter registration and get-out-the-vote activities, including restoration of voting rights for those with a felony conviction.